ShivNandanJha/react-quiz-app-main/README.md

 3. Start the development server by running `npm run dev`.
 4. Open the app in your browser at `http://localhost:3000`.

-### How to Play

-1. On the home page, select the category you want to play.
-2. Click the "Start Quiz" button to begin the quiz.
-3. Answer all questions by selecting the correct answer and clicking the "Next" button.
-4. After answering all questions, click the "Finish" button to see your score and feedback.

 ### Contributing